chromi/essp/ESSP.md

 and the theoretical benefit of the increased pacing rate for early detection of queuing is lost.
 Because the *cwnd targeting* works so well with this threshold, as described above, we do not apply an artificial "ceiling" to the delay trigger as HyStart++ does.
-We also no not apply an artificial "floor", on the grounds that this would only apply on very short paths, where an early exit from slow-start is relatively harmless due to the high performance of ordinary congestion-avoidance algorithms in this case.
+We also do not apply an artificial "floor", on the grounds that this would only apply on very short paths, where an early exit from slow-start is relatively harmless due to the high performance of ordinary congestion-avoidance algorithms in this case.